indieSoftware/Navigator/Sources/Navigator/Documentation.docc/Advanced/AdvancedDestinations.md

     }
 }
 ```
-Calling the destination as a function obtains a fully resolved `HomePageView` and view model from `HomeDestinationsView`,
+Calling the destination enumeration as a factory function obtains a fully resolved `HomePageView` and view model from `HomeDestinationsView`,
 complete and ready to go.

-*See the 'DemoDependency.swift' file in the NavigatorDemo project for a possible dependency injection mechanism.*

 ## Custom Sheets using NavigationDestination
 Let's demonstrate that again using a custom presentation mechanism with detents.